elocemearg/ton/README.md

 Both sides authenticate with each other over the TCP connection using the passphrase as a pre-shared key.
-If this succeeds, the channel is encrypted with the key from this point on, and the file is transferred.
+If this succeeds, the channel is encrypted with this key, and the file is transferred.

 ## Building ton for Linux on Linux